Updated November 30th, 2020

 The good news is that the house rabbits we see are as friendly towards humans as any other pet.
 They have an adorable and unique personality otherwise not seen in the unsocialised rabbit.

 Advantages of Being a House Rabbit

 - Low risk of myxomatosis, calicivirus and fly strike

 And a lot more fun for the family too.
 Read why we don’t advise keeping rabbits in hutches.

-See our full article at Feeding Rabbits.
 Rabbits need extremely large amounts of fibre in their diet.
 Hay made from dried grass should be available at all times.
 Grains and other foods high in simple carbohydrates (the common diets sold in supermarkets) should be avoided.
 This helps avoid two serious problems:

 - Overgrown Teeth: rabbit teeth grow continuously and need grind rough food constantly to stop them getting painful overgrown teeth

 Hay (grass hay not lucerne or straw) can be bought from pet supply stores and fodder stores.
 It should be fed daily as well as used for bedding.
 Hay should be at least 80% of the diet.